michaelnmmeyer/dharma/views/documentation.md

 convention)</li>
 </ul>

 Here are a few notes on how XML files are interpreted.
+This only concerns inscriptions for now.
 Headings indicate the element location in XPath notation.
-Thus, for instance, /TEI/teiHeader refers to STUFF in the following:
+Thus, for instance, `/TEI/teiHeader` refers to STUFF in the following:

 	<TEI>
 		<teiHeader>STUFF</teiHeader>